margrahaw/Portfolio-Site/README.md

 # Treehouse-Project12-Portfolio
 Personal Portfolio

-To view this profolio site visit [Mary Hawley](https://margrahaw.github.io/Treehouse-Project12-Portfolio)
+A Portfolio Site for Mary Hawley.
+The site was created using HTML, CSS, JavaScript, and used Foundation.js as a framework.
+The site can be viewed here [Mary Hawley](https://margrahaw.github.io/Treehouse-Project12-Portfolio)